pilsy/chrono-forge/docs/StatefulWorkflow/defining_workflow_relationships.md

 `managedPaths` is a configuration object that outlines the relationships a workflow manages, specifying how child workflows should be started, updated, or canceled based on changes in the parent workflow's state.
 Each entry in `managedPaths` represents an entity type that the parent workflow manages, along with specific rules and configurations that dictate how child workflows for that entity type are handled.

 Key components of `managedPaths` include:

-- **`autoStartChildren`**: A boolean flag indicating whether child workflows should be started automatically when changes are detected in the parent workflow's state.
+- **`autoStart`**: A boolean flag indicating whether child workflows should be started automatically when changes are detected in the parent workflow's state.
 - **`workflowType`**: The type of child workflow to instantiate.
 This is typically another class that extends `StatefulWorkflow`.
 - **`entityName`**: The type of entity the workflow is responsible for managing (e.g., `User`, `Listing`).
 - **`url`**: An optional parameter that specifies the URL for API requests associated with the entity.